shreyasarunesh/OpenDomainQA/README.md

 ## Datasets
 In this project, English Wikipedia serves as a knowledge source for finding answers which is nearly 89 GB after extracting.
 SQuAD V1.0 & V2.0 is used to train the language models.
-After downloading these dataset, please place in the dataset folder
+After downloading these dataset. please place in the "dataset" folder after downloading.

 The latest English Wikipedia dump can be found: [English Wikipedia Dump](https://dumps.wikimedia.org/enwiki/20220501/)

 The SQuAD dataset can be downloaded: [SQuAD V 1.0 & V2.0](https://rajpurkar.github.io/SQuAD-explorer/)

 ## Installaiton